saf94/andna/README.md

-ANDNA
+<h1>ANDNA</h1>

 ...you know... like AND and DNA.
 You see what I did there?
 Huh?...
 HUH?...

-What is required?
+<h2>What is required?</h2>

 On your local environment ensure you have installed:
 * Git:		brew install git
 * NodeJs:	brew install node
 * Nodemon:	npm install nodemon

-Dependencies for an application are defined in package.json.
-To install additional packages locally run
+Clone repository using git string, not https url. (...git what? when in doubt go to http://rogerdudler.github.io/git-guide/) Dependencies are handled in package.json.
+To install additional packages locally run:

 		npm install <package>

-How to start the appliation?
+<h2>How to start the appliation?</h2>

 * Production: 	npm start
 * Development:	npm run-script dev